Recurrence time in the quantum dynamics of the 1D Bose gas: Acknowledgement

 The authors would like to thank F.~G{\"o}hmann, R. Kanamoto, A. Kl{\"u}mper, T. Monnai and T. Mori for their useful discussions.
 This work was partially supported by the JSPS Institutional Program for Young Researcher Overseas Visits, and by Grant-in-Aid for Scientific Research No. 24540396.
-E. K. is supported by JSPS.
+E.K. acknowledges support from the JSPS for financial support (Grant No. 2410747) and Institute for Photon Science and Technology.